ImpressionEngineering/Perch-Response-Prune/README.md

 ![Screenshot](images/impeng_responseprune-screenshot2.png)

-If there are no form responces to be deleted the scheduled task message will look like this:
+If there are no form responses to be deleted the scheduled task message will look like this:

 ![Screenshot](images/impeng_responseprune-screenshot3.png)